The Evolution of AAMC Affinity Groups

 Will groups support opportunities for regional activities?

 Over the years, for two of our affinity groups, activity in groups based on geographic regions has provided access, scholarship opportunities, and mentorship, especially to individuals earlier in their careers.
-We have not made a decision about the future of regional-level opportunities at this time.
-We continue to listen carefully and continue to seek constituent input as we work toward finalizing a decision.
-The AAMC remains committed to being the organization that provides research and scholarship opportunities and professional development across the continuum of medical education and academic medicine.
+The AAMC remains committed to providing research and scholarship opportunities and professional development across the continuum of medical education and academic medicine.
+Information about the AAMC’s plans for a more flexible, year‑round ecosystem of scholar support and engagement and the future of regional-level opportunities will be shared with steering committees in February 2026 along with governance and administrative materials for each new affinity group.

 Should I plan to attend the spring 2026 professional development conference or other meetings for my current affinity group?